-Budgeted cost: £50 436
+Budgeted cost: £22 554

-Activity Evidence that supports this approach Challenge number(s) addressed Work of practitioners within the pastoral team The pastoral team offers a manager (who coordinates provision, assesses and evaluates need and impact) and practitioners who offer the following: 1:1 tailored support for pupils Nurture groups Parent led CBT Counselling - child and parent Play Therapy Family/parent Support Sensory Circuits 3
+Activity Evidence that supports this approach Challenge number(s) addressed Work of practitioners within the pastoral team The pastoral team offers a manager (who coordinates provision, assesses and evaluates need and impact) and practitioners who offer the following: 1:1 tailored support for pupils Nurture groups Parent led CBT Counselling - child and parent Play Therapy Family/parent Support Sensory Circuits Outdoor Wellbeing Forest School Informal support Contribution to FSP Support to access external agencies eg CAMHS; Nelson's Journey 3

-Outdoor Wellbeing Forest School Informal support Contribution to FSP Support to access external agencies eg CAMHS; Nelson's Journey Transition support Solution Focused Coaching This approach aims to support children to be the best they can be by creating a nurturing environment to create self-belief and belonging.
+Transition support Solution Focused Coaching This approach aims to support children to be the best they can be by creating a nurturing environment to create self-belief and belonging.
 Pastoral care is integral in ensuring we meet the needs of all children.
 Demands on the team have necessitated investment in infrastructure - designated spaces and equipment to accommodate pupils, particularly those with sensory needs.
 Developing the cultural capital of pupils Pupils are given the opportunity to experience dance; Young Voices; inspirational visits from authors and poets.
-1;2;3 Provision of individual learning spaces A 'Pod' is available for pupils who struggle in a busy learning environment.
-This provides a quiet space without distraction, enabling better concentration.
-3
+1;2;3

-Total budgeted cost: £190,598
+Total budgeted cost: £22 714